-I wish we could talk in person before you take off for your study abroad programme because I really want to talk to you about the three month mark.
-What is this three month mark?
-This is when I feel as though the transition from feeling like you are new to the city and have to work really hard to understand everything to when you start to get comfortable happens.
+There are many things we wish we could talk about before you get ready for your abroad experience (and if you want to talk to us, you can reach out here).
+However, one thing we would really like you to know is about something we call the three month feeling, something that happens around the three month mark of your journey abroad.
+What does this three month mark represent for us?
+This is the time when we have discovered that there is a transition from feeling like you are new to the city and have to work really hard to understand everything to when you start to get comfortable happens.
 However, it’s also that moment when you start to get comfortable that you let your guard down, and start to realize how far away from home, and everything you have previously known, you are and homesickness (or something similar*) appears.

-This feeling, for me at least, usually hits strongest around three months into my adaptation to a new place.
-That doesn’t mean that it cannot come sooner or later but that three months is about how long I take to start missing things that are different ‘back home.’** Now, I am the first person who defends the idea that different isn’t bad, that normal isn’t necessary good, and that weird can be much better than the standard.
-However, about three months into my journeys homesickness tends to appear, no matter where I am or what I am doing.
+This feeling, in our experience, usually hits strongest around three months into the adaptation period to a new place.
+That doesn’t mean that it cannot come sooner or later but that three months is about how long people seem to take before they start missing things that are different ‘back home,’ wherever that may be.
+Now, we would like to defend the idea that different isn’t bad, that normal isn’t necessary good, and that weird can be much better than the standard.
+However, when it comes to homesickness, different can make you feel like you are alone in the world and that you really just want to be back where you came from.

-The first and second months I am usually in love with the adventure of being somewhere new; I relish in the ability to figure out what I want to buy in which grocery store (I like to shop around) and how I am going to organise my days.
-During this time I am meeting new people and going out.
-I am (usually) taking some sort of language course or volunteering.
-The first two months I don’t really even have time to stop and think because I am so involved in the experience of the new place.
+Why does this happen?
+Well, we find that during the first and second months abroad, people are usually in love with the adventure of being somewhere new; they relish in the ability to figure out what to buy in at the grocery store (read our guide to Spanish grocery shopping for more) and are consumed with how to organize their days.
+During this time you will be meeting new people and going out, living more like a tourist than someone who is living somewhere long-term (not necessarily a bad thing as we talk about in this post).
+You might be taking some sort of language course and doing meetups with people to find your place in this new home-away-from home but, essentially, the first two months you probably won’t even have time to stop and think because you will be so involved in the experience of the new place.

-So I would like to give you the same advice I try to give myself (and others I know who are going abroad).
+In addition, we would like to give you the same advice we try to give ourselves (and what we would tell you if we ever meet virtually or in person).
 Dive into your adventure head first―take advantage of it and enjoy every moment that you can.
-And don’t get down on yourself if you get to a point where you are wondering about the whole situation, about why you are there and not somewhere else.
-This three month feeling is normal―most of the people I talk to about living abroad know exactly what I mean when I mention it!
+Don’t get down on yourself if you get to a point where you are wondering about the whole situation, about why you are there and not somewhere else.
+Remember, this three month feeling is normal and it is not the end of any journey, in fact, it might just represent the beginning of something new!

-So, let us know when this feeling hits you, if it does at all!
+We talk more about the three month feeling here and will be talking about our tips and trick for dealing with it later this week.
+Let us know when this three month feeling hits you, if it does at all!
 And if you want to talk, feel free to drop us a line.